Back Home Next

 6mm peridot green opalescent beads, etc.

-In those cases, the words "amethyst" and "peridot" are used descriptively, so I don't use quotes.
+In those cases, the words "amethyst" and "peridot" are used descriptively, so I don't use quotation marks.
 It can get confusing, I know.
-You'll know if the beads you are buying are truly semiprecious if they are in the "Semiprecious" section of the page you are ordering from (although at this time I carry no semiprecious beads).
+You'll know if the beads you are buying are truly semiprecious if they are in the "Semiprecious" category (although at this time I carry no semiprecious beads).

 Why don't you carry Swarovski crystal beads?